Charles Lightoller

-He was the most senior officer to survive the disaster.
 Lightoller served as a commanding officer in the Royal Navy during World War I and he was twice decorated for gallantry.
 During World War II, in retirement, he voluntarily provided his personal yacht, the Sundowner, and sailed her as one of the "little ships" in the Dunkirk evacuation.

 Early life

-Lightoller was born in Chorley, Lancashire, on 30 March 1874, into a family that had operated cotton-spinning mills in Lancashire since the late 18th century.
-His mother, Sarah Jane Lightoller (née Widdows), died of scarlet fever shortly after giving birth to him.
-His father, Frederick James Lightoller, emigrated to New Zealand when Charles was 10, leaving him in the care of extended family.
+Lightoller was born at Yarrow House in Chorley, Lancashire, on 30 March 1874, into a family that had operated cotton-spinning mills in Lancashire since the late 18th century.
+His mother, Sarah Jane Lightoller, died of scarlet fever shortly after giving birth to him.
+Two of his older siblings, Richard Ashton and Caroline Mary Lightoller, both also died of scarlet fever in early childhood.